Zero4247/Excel-Dashboards/Hospital Patient/README.md

 * **Visualization:** Custom Combo Charts, Donut Charts, Horizontal Bar Charts, Area/Line Trendlines
 * **Interactivity:** Dynamic Slicers (Year/Month filtering) and cross-sheet navigation links

----

-## 🚀 How to Use

-1. Clone or download this repository.
-2. Open `Hospital Dashboard(FINAL VERSION).xlsx` in Microsoft Excel 2016 or newer.
-3. Enable macros/content if prompted to support smooth navigation buttons.
-4. Use the slicers in the top-right corner of the **`DASHBOARD`** tab to filter analysis by year (2023/2024) or specific calendar months.